12+ Writing can be lonely, especially if you're living on your own in a cold, cramped flat, in another country, far away from family and friends.

-So when I lived in England in the early-1990s, I volunteered to work one afternoon a week at the local Oxfam op shop.
+So when I lived in Brighton, England, in the early-1990s, I volunteered to work one afternoon a week at the local Oxfam op shop.
 I needed to get away from my writing desk, get out of my flat, and meet and mingle with people.

 The Oxfam Shop

 One day she walked straight to the cash register and asked for help to find a frame for a photo of one of her grandchildren.
-She placed an eight by ten-inch portrait print on the counter and carefully unwrapped the paper that protected it.
+She placed an eight by ten-inch portrait print on the counter and carefully unwrapped the paper protecting it.

-The photo revealed her "grandchild" to be a stocky twenty-something bloke with a bronze tanned face and a bushy handlebar moustache.
+The photo revealed her "grandchild" as a stocky twenty-something bloke with a bronze tanned face and a bushy handlebar moustache.

-"My grandson looks just like his grandfather did," she confided.
-"He works at a coal mine in Australia," she went on.
-"He flies there from Perth.
-And he works long hours and earns lots of money.
-He owns a Harley Davidson and big old Valiant.
+"My grandson looks just like his grandfather did," the grandmother confided.
+"He works at a coal mine in Australia and flies there from Perth," she went on.
+"He works long hours and earns lots of money.
+And he owns a Harley Davidson and a big Valiant.
 That's an Australian car, you know."

-I nodded as the grandmother rolled out the details of her grandson's life, without revealing that, I too, was Australian.
-We'd never spoken much before, other than the usual cash register patter:
+I nodded as the grandmother disclosed the details of her grandson's life without admitting that, like his Valiant, I was an Australian.
+We'd never spoken much before, other than our usual cash register patter:

 "How much is this teaspoon?" she'd ask.